 If you only need a little boost or you tend to stay in quiet, predictable environments, a budget-friendly option on the low end of the technology spectrum may be perfect for you.
-If you want more out of your hearing aid, such as advanced noise cancellation, Bluetooth streaming, and iPhone connectivity, you may be happiest with a more sophisticated model.
+If you want more out of your hearing aid, such as advanced noise cancellation, Bluetooth streaming, and iPhone or Android connectivity, you may be happiest with a more sophisticated model.
 We'll take all of this into consideration when recommending hearing aids to you.

 Hearing aids come in several common styles: